projectacrn/acrn-hypervisor/doc/developer-guides/contribute_guidelines.rst

    $ git clone https://github.com/projectacrn/acrn-hypervisor

-In addition to the ACRN hypervisor and device model itself, you'll also find the sources for technical documentation available from the `ACRN documentation site`_.
+In addition to the ACRN hypervisor and Device Model itself, you'll also find the sources for technical documentation available from the `ACRN documentation site`_.
 All of these are available for developers to contribute to and enhance.